 WHAT IS THAT, REASONS AND HOW TO STOP IT.

-You know, sometimes (just sometimes) I get those moments of enlightenment, and so once I’ve noticed that instead of writing I turn on and binge watch all kind of videos on Youtube, or instead of trying to reduce my sugar intake I crave for sweet cupcakes and and eat family size pack of crisps, and instead of all the goals that I set to myself I choose to do… nothing at all.
+You know, sometimes (just sometimes) I get those moments of enlightenment, and so once I’ve noticed that instead of writing I turn on and binge-watch all kinds of videos on Youtube, or instead of trying to reduce my sugar intake I crave for sweet cupcakes and eat family size pack of crisps, and instead of all the goals that I set to myself I choose to do… nothing at all.

 I came across the term SELF-SABOTAGE just a few months ago.
-A combination of these two words sounded really terrifying, but I wasn’t worried and skipped thinking that it’s something I would never do to myself.
+A combination of these two words sounded really terrifying, but I wasn’t worried and skipped thinking that it was something I would never do to myself.

 Little did I know.

-When I’ve noticed that instead of reaching some kind of my goals, I turn against myself and do completely opposite, I realised that I needed to dig deeper into understanding what the hell is happening here.
+When I noticed that instead of reaching some kind of my goals, I turn against myself and do the complete opposite, I realised that I needed to dig deeper into understanding what the hell is happening here.

 What is self-sabotage?

 Self-sabotage might be called a fear of success or a fear of failure.
-Some people also describes it as a fear of consequences, or a fear of change that our actions might bring.
+Some people also describe it as a fear of consequences or a fear of change that our actions might bring.

-As an example if you nailed a job interview, you have to start working in totally new place, meet new people.
-If the first date was a success and you decide going on a second one, that means you have to put time and effort to open up, be vulnerable and work on building relationships.
-Or if you decide to start your own business you might have to quit your current job, spend your days and nights working on something that might not bring any value to your life.
+As an example, if you nailed a job interview, you have to start working in a totally new place and meet new people.
+If the first date was a success and you decide to go on a second one, that means you have to put time and effort to open up, be vulnerable and work on building relationships.
+Or if you decide to start your own business you might have to quit your current job and spend your days and nights working on something that might not bring any value to your life.